 adrenaline seeker, swimmer, snowboarder, escaperoom champion, traveler, music fan, art lover, food enjoyer, beach bum

-I grew up a local in Lawrenceville, GA.
+I grew up in Lawrenceville, GA.
 As a child, some of my favorite activities were swimming, building Lego sets, and playing Super Mario Brothers.
 Ever since I opened my first Lego set, I’ve known that I love the construction field.
-So when I took an Engineering Class at Mill Creek High School, it further supported my thoughts.
-While in high school, I also interned for four years at Lawrence Design Group and learned the ropes of computer-aided design.
+When I took an engineering class at Mill Creek High School, it further supported my thoughts.
+While in high school, I interned for four years at Lawrence Design Group and learned the ropes of computer-aided design.

-For college, I ultimately decided on Mississippi State University to pursue a bachelor’s degree in architecture.
-During this time, I was allowed to visit so many incredible places including Dublin, Rome, Venice, Tokyo and many more!
-My time traveling both in the States as well as abroad has not only changed the way I view design now, but it has also inspired me to learn other languages.
-While in college I also worked as an intern at Seay Seay & Litchfield Architects in Montgomery, AL where I learned building information modeling and started my path towards architectural licensure.
+I attended Mississippi State University to pursue a bachelor’s degree in architecture.
+During this time, I visited so many incredible places, including Dublin, Rome, Venice, and Tokyo!
+My time traveling not only changed the way I view design now, but it has also inspired me to learn other languages.
+While in college, I worked as an intern at Seay Seay & Litchfield Architects in Montgomery, AL, where I learned building information modeling and started my path towards architectural licensure.

-After graduation, I decided to come back to my roots in Atlanta.
-My love for architecture is what inspires me to continue learning more about sustainable design, new urbanism and revitalization.
-These days (when I’m not studying for the ARE) you can catch me traveling, at the lake or running the nearest marathon.
+After graduation, I decided to return to my roots in Atlanta.
+My love for architecture inspires me to learn more about sustainable design, new urbanism, and revitalization.
+These days (when I’m not studying for the ARE), you can catch me traveling, at the lake, or running a marathon.

 New Orleanian, outgoing, trustworthy, gym goer, energetic, coffee connoisseur, enthusiastic, hardworking, honest, funny, movie lover, professional seafood eater

-Born and raised in New Orleans, LA, I spent most of my upbringing going to parades, eating crawfish and biking through the city.
+I was born and raised in New Orleans, LA, where I spent most of my upbringing going to parades, eating crawfish, and biking through the city.
 I also spent a lot of hot, humid summers watching my dad utilize his carpentry skills to build houses and maintain historic buildings in the French Quarter.
 That is probably what subconsciously inspired me to enter the world of design.
 I attended the University of Louisiana at Lafayette, where I earned my bachelor’s and master’s degrees in architecture.

-I always had a love for the outdoors, new adventures and traveling.
-But I never thought I would leave Louisiana until I met my wife.
-Moving to Atlanta would be a challenge since my average commute in New Orleans was 10 minutes; but I decided to take the risk for an awesome job and love.
-So, I got married, went on a honeymoon, packed up my whole life, and headed to Atlanta; where I launched my career at Vickers Design Group.
-I am happy to call Atlanta home and be a part of the team!
+I have always had a love for the outdoors, new adventures, and traveling, but I never thought I would leave Louisiana until I met my wife.
+Moving to Atlanta would be a challenge since my average commute in New Orleans was 10 minutes, but I decided to take the risk for an awesome job and love.
+I got married, went on my honeymoon, packed up my whole life, and headed to Atlanta.
+Here, I launched my career at Vickers Design Group, and I am happy to call Atlanta home!

 avid composter, hiker, tinkerer, diyer, debater

 Growing up, for as far back as I can remember, I wanted to be a lawyer.
-In fact, it was a common saying of my parents that I “…would argue with a rock,” though I preferred to characterize it as “healthy debate.”
-But upon entering my senior year in high school, with college applications looming, I decided law was no longer in the cards, and it was back to the drawing boards for me – literally.
-I’ve always had a passion for art and problem solving, and so while the decision to study architecture seemed arbitrary at the time, in retrospect it’s impossible to imagine that I would have taken any other path.
+It was a common saying of my parents that I “would argue with a rock,” though I preferred to characterize it as “healthy debate.”
+But upon entering my senior year in high school, I decided law was no longer in the cards.
+It was back to the drawing boards for me – literally.
+I have always had a passion for art and problem solving, so while the decision to study architecture seemed arbitrary at the time, in retrospect, it’s impossible to imagine that I would have taken any other path.

-I’ve been fortunate to work on projects ranging from a couple of hundred to upwards a million square feet, across numerous project types and around the globe.
-But I’ve always felt that my skills and knowledge would be best suited to make a positive impact on my own neighborhood, which ultimately led to me joining the Vickers team.
+I have been fortunate to work on projects ranging from a couple of hundred to upwards of a million square feet across numerous project types and around the globe.
+But I have always felt that my skills and knowledge would be best suited to make a positive impact in my own neighborhood, which ultimately led me to join the Vickers team.

-When I’m not hanging out with this crew, you’ll likely find me hanging out with my beautiful wife and daughters or hiking a local trail – preferably both.
+When I’m not hanging out with this crew, you’ll likely find me with my beautiful wife and daughters or hiking a local trail – preferably both.

 Registered Architect in Georgia